infinitered/cr-2024-intermediate-workshop-lessons/01-blending-in.md

 #### The Hook

-In the same file, `src/utils/useAppTheme.ts`, add the hook:
+In the same file, `src/utils/useAppTheme.ts`, add the hook.

+1. Let's start with the interface for the value being returned by the hook.
+It will return an object

 ```tsx
 interface UseAppThemeValue {